Asad-Ismail/RAG-Code-Q-A/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have the following requirements:

 - Python 3.x
 - Pip (Python package installer)